IgorTodorovskiIBM/blog/_posts/2026-04-06-z-vector-search.md

 ## Measuring Performance

-I mentioned "snappier" earlier without showing numbers.
-Rather than hardcoding them into this post — where they'd go stale the moment you run on different hardware — both `z-query` and `z-console` now support a `--metrics` flag that outputs timing data as JSON on stderr.
+How fast is all of this?
+Rather than hardcoding numbers into this post — where they'd go stale the moment you run on different hardware — both `z-query` and `z-console` support a `--metrics` flag that outputs timing data as JSON on stderr.

 For a query: